 9. Contact the Website or Service

-You should contact the website or service in question if you think you might have been temporarily blocked by mistake.
+You should contact the website or service if you think you might have been temporarily blocked by mistake.
 They may be able to help you understand why your IP was blocked and how to fix the issue.

 10. Use a Virtual Private Network (VPN)